Characters: Avatar: The Last Airbender: The Fire Nation

 - Death by Irony: He started off as a nationalist that wanted to "share Fire Nation prosperity" with the world.
 By the end of his life, not only did he regret ever acting upon his ambitions, but he realized all too late that he couldn't do a damn thing to change it.
 It's a healthy dose of irony, karma and a rather tragic finish to what could've been a great leader (morally speaking).

 - Et Tu, Brute?: The way he betrays Roku by leaving said former friend to die on the volcano of the latter's island.
+However, he feels that Roku betrayed him earlier by spurning his plan.

 - Evil Former Friend: Towards Roku.
 He betrays his friend by leaving him to die on the volcano when he had the chance.